dvreeze/ocp-java-17-learning/doc/chapter14-io.md

 * The class must be marked as serializable, by having the class *implement* the *marker interface* `java.io.Serializable`
 * Recursively, each *instance member* of the class must be *serializable*, marked `transient`, or be `null` at the time of serialization

+If the superclass of a serializable class is not serializable, *the instance fields of the non-serializable superclass will not be serialized*.

 Normally only *data-oriented* class should be made serializable (if we want to use them with Java serialization).
 All Java primitives and many well-known Java classes (such as `String` and collections) are serializable.